Home > Live

-- Help spread the city-provided wood chips into paths at the annual work party prior to opening day.
-All gardeners will be invited.
+- Help create paths with city-provided wood chips at the annual work party prior to opening day.
+All gardeners should participate.

 - Keep your plot(s) separated.
 Do not adjoin any plots or remove any paths.

-- Clean the community tools when done using them and return them to the shed.
+- Clean the common tools when done using them and return them to the shed.
 Never remove the common tools from the premises.

 - Replenish the paths around your plot(s) with city-provided wood chips as needed.

 - Sprinklers and soaker hoses are prohibited.
 Use hose nozzles and watering cans to conserve water.

 - Use only the city-provided wood chips to replenish the paths.
 If more are needed, contact the Garden Coordinator at 253-856-5111.

 - Pack out all trash.
-Do Not Use the Bishop's Storehouse dumpsters.
+Using the Bishop's Storehouse dumpsters is strictly prohibited!

-- Place only crop refuse in the compost bin.
-Do not put weeds or diseased plants in the compost - pack them out with your trash.
+- Do not put weeds or diseased plants in the compost bin - pack them out with your trash.
+Place only crop refuse in the compost bin.